2023 Best Design & Applied Arts Associate Degree Schools in the Far Western US Region

 Read full report on Design & Applied Arts at Academy of Art University

-With a ranking of #9, Los Angeles Trade Technical College did quite well on this year’s best schools for design and applied arts students working on their associate degree.
-Located in the city of Los Angeles, Los Angeles Trade Technical College is a public school with a medium-sized student population.
+Los Angeles Trade Technical College did quite well in this year’s ranking of the best places for design and applied arts students to get a associate degree.
+It came in at #9 on the list.
+Located in the large city of Los Angeles, Los Angeles Trade Technical College is a public college with a medium-sized student population.

-With a ranking of #10, Bellevue College did quite well on this year’s best schools for design and applied arts students working on their associate degree.
-BC is a fairly large public school located in the midsize city of Bellevue.
+Bellevue College landed the #10 spot in the 2023 rankings for the best associate degree design and applied arts programs.
+BC is a large public school located in the city of Bellevue.

 Explore the best design and applied arts colleges for a specific state in the Far Western US region.